Facilitator-Cards/facilitator-cards/content/blog/our-favorite-icebreaker-formats.md

 Set up a spectrum—we typically go with one that has Strongly Agree on one end and Strongly Disagree on the other for icebreakers.

-In-person, we encourage people to physically move to that place.
-Online, you can have them place a marker or stamp along a spectrum.

 * It’s important that all the dishes are done before the end of the night
 * Pizza is the best takeout option
 * Luck has nothing to do with success
 * Flying is the best way to travel
 * Composting is fun

+In-person, we encourage people to physically move to that place on the spectrum.

+Online, you can have them place a marker or stamp along a spectrum.
+Check out how we run Spectrum Questions on MURAL!
+(Jump to 11:27 to check out a full walkthrough!)

+{{< youtube VU8t2L-YDhk >}}

 ### [Strike A Pose](https://www.facilitator.cards/cards/strike-a-pose/)